adam-savard/clipboard-sharp/README.md

 I've attempted to make installation of Clipboard# as simple as possible.
 On that note, the installer for the Alpha version is just the stock installer provided with Visual Studio.
 It is my hope to extend that to a custom installer (preferably a .msi) that will also support starting the application with Windows, security options if needed, etc.

 To install the latest stable version, check out the Install.zip file in the /release/ folder.
 Simply unzip, run setup.exe, and you're good to go.
-This setup support x86 and x86-64, with hoped support for ARM in the future (no devices to test with, so I am not comfortable releasing it for those platforms).
+This setup supports x86 and x86-64, with hoped support for ARM in the future (no devices to test with, so I am not comfortable releasing it for those platforms).

 If you have an issue with the install, I probably screwed something up along the way.
 Fire me an email (contact below) or submit a ticket, and I'll get to it as soon as I'm able.